mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 Clear the newly created files and workspaces to make future tests easier
 #.
 Change ``Reduction`` back to 1D.
 #.
 Click ``Process All``.
 #.
-A new plot window should open and you should end up with multiple lines plotted.
-#.
-Check the ``Multi-period`` box - six additional columns should appear in the table.
+When it completes, Check the ``Multi-period`` box - six additional columns should appear in the table.
 #.
 Delete all rows and re-load the batch file.

 *Merged reduction*